Draeken/articles/js/05ModelDataWithMongoDB/talk.md

 ## Embarquer un nombre important de document
 > slide with json format embedded : MongoDB -> normal file system: 16Mo; No limit with GridFS ; couchDB et CosmosDB
-> slide about capped collection: educational schema on the right, how to do on the left
+> slide about capped collection: educational schema on the right (how capped collection works), how to simulate one on the left

 ## Embarquer un tableau de référence